JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 The way forward does not lie in defending a pseudo-history just because it is sacred Scripture.
 We have to face the shocking facts that most of the Old Testament is late Judean propaganda.
 Second temple Judaism, like Christianity and every other human religion, is a human construction by people seeking to respond to the God whom we recognize in the person of Jesus.

-We can debate whether Jesus had a bodily resurrection, but what is gained by that, since none of us thinks that Jesus' mortal remains were assumed into a heaven "up there."
+We can debate whether Jesus had a bodily resurrection, but what is gained by that, since none of us thinks that Jesus' mortal remains were assumed into a heaven “up there.”
 And a bodily resurrection implies that they must be disposed of in some other, possibly miraculous, manner!

-The prior question to the resurrection is, "What happened to Jesus' cadaver?"
-If we ever solve that, we can begin to ask just what a bodily resurrection might mean in the 21st century as distinct from the 1st--in which dead people were believed often to come back to "this world" or to pass on to "the next world."
+The prior question to the resurrection is, “What happened to Jesus' cadaver?”
+If we ever solve that, we can begin to ask just what a bodily resurrection might mean in the 21st century as distinct from the 1st--in which dead people were believed often to come back to “this world” or to pass on to “the next world.”

 On this point, I am with Saul of Tarsus.
 In 1 Cor.
 15 he makes it plain that Jesus was dead and buried (i.e. gone) but then became a life-giving spirit.
 Paul's own encounter with the Risen Lord did not involve a bodily resurrection but instead, (like all the other such episodes) an appearance--thus asserting the theological principle that flesh and blood do not inherit the kingdom of God.